Tachibana Ginchiyo: Sekigahara Campaign

-After the death of Toyotomi Hideyoshi, the power of the Toyotomi clan declined and Japan would go to war again.
-In 1600 in the Battle of Sekigahara, the Tachibana clan would ally itself with Ishida Mitsunari in the Western army against the Eastern Army of Tokugawa Ieyasu.
+After the death of Toyotomi Hideyoshi, the power of the Toyotomi clan declined, and Japan would go to war again.
+In 1600, in the Battle of Sekigahara, the Tachibana clan would ally itself with Ishida Mitsunari in the Western army against the Eastern Army of Tokugawa Ieyasu.
 Ginchiyo first opposed Muneshige's decision to join the Western army.

-At the Battle of Sekigahara, Muneshige participated in the attack against Kyōgoku Takatsugu who was holed-up in Ōtsu Castle in Ōmi Province.
+At the Battle of Sekigahara, Muneshige participated in the attack against Kyōgoku Takatsugu, who was holed-up in Ōtsu Castle in Ōmi Province.
 The offensive included a total of 15,000 soldiers led by Mōri Motoyasu, Mōri Hidekane, and Tsukushi Hirokado.
 Muneshige did not, however, join the main Battle of Sekigahara as Takatsugu surrendered on the same day.
 After learning of the defeat of the Western Army, he advised the commander-in-chief, Mōri Terumoto, to hole-up in Ōsaka Castle, but this was rejected and he returned by sea route to Kyūshū.
 Early in the tenth month, he entered Yanagawa Castle.
 Letters of commendation dated 10/10 were given to retainers for their contributions in the Battle of Ōtsu Castle.
 Ginchiyo led a group of family samurai and servants to meet him.

-In the Kyushu Sekigahara campaign, Ginchiyo defended the Ōtomo clan from the invasion of Kuroda Kanbei and Katō Kiyomasa.
-After the defeat of Western Army in Sekigahara, the Eastern Army under the leadership of Kanbei, Kiyomasa and Nabeshima Katsushige began to march toward their doorstep, Ginchiyo organized her fellow nuns in armed resistance against the advancing army.
-She faced them alone while wearing armor at the Siege of Yanagawa and protected the rearguard of Muneshige to escape.